-Originally, we only published quarterly but for the last five years we’ve come out monthly with a regular 54-64 pages.
+Originally, we only published quarterly but for many years now we’ve come out monthly with a regular 54-64 pages.
 Recently we have included several supplements, including educational information, short stories and poetry by offenders.
-We have also published four volumes of collected poetry called Inside Poetry – Voices from Prison.The paper has always been free to all prisons and special hospitals, usually distributed through the libraries and it is entirely independent of any government body.
+We have also published six volumes of collected poetry called Inside Poetry – Voices from Prison.The paper has always been free to all prisons and special hospitals, usually distributed through the libraries and it is entirely independent of any government body.

-The contents include up to nine pages of prisoners’ letters, Newsround pages with both world and prison news, books reviews, half a dozen pages of comment, often written by prisoners, a legal question and answer page and contributions from the Prison and Probation Ombudsman, amongst other specialist writers.
+The contents include up to nine pages of prisoners’ letters, Newsround pages with both world and prison news, books, reviews, half a dozen pages of comment, often written by prisoners, legal pages including a question and answer page and contributions from the Prison and Probation Ombudsman, amongst other specialist writers.
 It also has several pages of quizzes and competitions.

 I write a column every month reporting on prison events and initiatives as well as occasionally throwing in events from my own life – such as my visit to Robben Island, South Africa, where President Mandela was held for twenty seven years or a visit I made to the Brooklyn Federal Detention Centre, New York.
 In 2014 I reported on literacy programmes in HMP Doncaster and HMP Wormwood Scrubs and delivered a letter to Downing Street protesting against the restrictions on prisoners receiving books.

 In 2019 I have written about programmes in prisons, including HMP Winchester, HMP Guys Marsh, HMP Pentonville, HMP Peterborough and HMP Send.
 I even managed to visit the Woman’s jail in Dubai.